SPEECHCOG/infant_statistical_learner/README.md

 The data for speech self-supervised learning task is SSL-6M that includes speech captions totalling to 1049 hours of speech.
 The data is a combination of a subset randomly selected from LibriSpeech (https://www.openslr.org/12) training set (175892 clips, 602.6 h) and SpokenCOCO ((https://groups.csail.mit.edu/sls/downloads/placesaudio/index.cgi)) training set (370121 clips, 446.4 h).

 The data for the joint speech self-supervised training and visually grounded speech processing is VGS-infant and includes subsets that reflect the statistics of the infants' audiovisual experinece for the intervals of 2, 4, and 6 months.
 The images and audio captions are subsets chosen from MSCOCO images (https://cocodataset.org) paired with SpokenCOCO captions.
-Please use this link to download the tsv and json files that includes the namings of the audio and image files utilized in each of the SSL-6M and VGS-infant training scenarios.
+Please use this link to download the tsv and json files that include the namings of the audio and image files utilized in each of the SSL-6M and VGS-infant training scenarios.

 # How to Use